localizely/intl_utils/README.md

     branch: # Get it from the “Branches” page on the Localizely platform, in case branching is enabled and you want to use a non-main branch.
     upload_overwrite: # Set to true if you want to overwrite translations with upload.
 Default: false
     upload_as_reviewed: # Set to true if you want to mark uploaded translations as reviewed.
 Default: false
+    download_empty_as: # Set to empty|main|skip, to configure how empty translations should be exported from the Localizely platform.
+Default: empty
     ota_enabled: # Set to true if you want to use Localizely Over-the-air functionality.
 Default: false
 </pre>